Gay Dresden Travel Guide

 Gay Germany Travel Guide

-Made in Germany – Karl’s home country has a phenomenal reputation to produce some of the world’s best quality goods while offering some of the best and unique vacation places to visit.
+Made in Germany – Karl’s home country has a phenomenal reputation to produce some of the world’s best quality goods while offering some of the best and most unique vacation places to visit.
 It is much more than ‘just’ the country of beer and sausages.
-Germany is also considered to be one of the most LGBTQ+ and gay-friendly countries in the world with more than 60 LGBTQ+ and gay pride events that are organized every year.
-Germany ranks 10th in this year’s ranking of the Gay Travel Index 2020 but there are, of course, still many things that need improvement.
+Germany is also considered to be one of the most LGBTQ+ and gay-friendly countries in the world, with more than 60 LGBTQ+ and gay pride events that are organized every year.
+Germany ranks 10th in this year’s ranking of the Gay Travel Index 2020, but there are, of course, still many things that need improvement.
 We love traveling to Germany – to Hamburg, Berlin, Munich, the island Rügen and beyond.
-We are sure you’ll have an awesome experience, too!
+We are sure you’ll have a wonderful experience, too!